nikistefanov/Databases/03. Processing-JSON-in-.NET/Homework/README.md

     1. The RSS feed is located at https://www.youtube.com/feeds/videos.xml?channel_id=UCLC-vbm7OWvpbqzXaoAMGGw
     2. Download the content of the feed programatically
         *   You can use `WebClient.DownloadFile()`
-    3. Parse teh XML from the feed to JSON
+    3. Parse the XML from the feed to JSON
-    4. Using LINQ-to-JSON select all the video titles and print the on the console
+    4. Using LINQ-to-JSON select all the video titles and print them on the console
     5. Parse the videos' JSON to POCO
     6. Using the POCOs create a HTML page that shows all videos from the RSS
         *   Use `<iframe>`